sim-li/business-times/README.md

     ]
 ```
 I like the generic approach of representing opening and closing times as a series of
-JS objects that could be seen like events describing how the "opening state" of the restaurant changes
+objects that could be seen as events describing how the "opening state" of the restaurant changes
 over time.

 This is definately a nice idea.
 I see potential for an universal format that can be